Simon-Brandt/ShellArgparser/README.md

 [--script-name=NAME]             the script's name for the help, usage,
                                  version, error, and warning messages (default:
                                  "''")
-[--script-version=VERSION]       the script's version number for the version
-                                 message (default: "1.0.0")
-[--script-version-exit-code=INT] the exit code for version messages (default:
-                                 0)
-[--script-version-options=CHAR]  the short (single-character) option names to
-                                 invoke the version message (default: "V") [--script-version-style=STYLE]   the color and style specification for version messages (default: "bold") [--set-args]                     set the arguments from
+[--set-args]                     set the arguments from
                                  ARGPARSER_ARG_ARRAY_NAME as variables in the
                                  script's scope (default: true)